Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Results

 \subsubsection{DL-RAW Approach}

-We evaluated a CNN (DL algorithm) on raw data (DL-RAW, Fig-\ref{FIG:re-dl}).
-Since DL algorithms require a large amount of data, we only evaluated raw signal-features.
-For raw data each activity was divided into fixed TWs to provide more data for the DL model.
-Table-\ref{tab:summary_table} reports the detailed results of DL-RAW analyses and optimization of TW segment length.
-Our model achieved the best accuracy of 91.67\% with TW of 3.3 and 5 sec (100 and 150 samples) in high-speed activities (6MWT, 100MRW, and SC-L4), representing TWs that are large enough to include several complete gait cycles.
+We evaluated the DL approach using raw data.
+Since DL algorithms require a large amount of data to train, each activity was divided into fixed TWs using the window-slicing method to provide more data for the DL model.
+Table-\ref{table3} reports the detailed results of DL-RAW analyses and optimization of TW segment length.